ukparliament/ontologies/meta/weeknotes/2022/30/index.md

 Absolutely finally, Ellie and Lucinda got in touch requesting a new step to cover occasions on which the JCHR might wish to recommend the Government reconsider the drafting of a proposed draft remedial order.
 An [eventuality that occurred](https://publications.parliament.uk/pa/jt5803/jtselect/jtrights/280/summary.html) in their scrutiny of the draft State Immunity Act 1978 (Remedial) Order 2022.
 That step is now both added and actualised.

 ## On matters of modelling

-Our reader - well, JO Jane at least, it's not like anyone else is paying attention - will be delighted to learn that colleagues in Software Engineering have now deployed our Jianhan's new query to their Q/A environment.
-This to finally fix the longstanding bug with the ordering of steps taking place on a single day.
-Which - to be quite frank - is currently risible, steps being ordered at random in a fashion that matches neither procedural nor common sense.
-Following a wee bit of [additional tinkering](https://trello.com/c/NxYe57Nb/113-error-in-orchestrations), testing revealed the new query worked.
-Perfectly.
-Quite a first for us.

-Jianhan has since done all the same work in live and Librarian Jayne has added step depths to both maps and data in our draft negative, made affirmative and treaty procedures.
-Over in Library land, it only remains to add step depths to our remaining seven procedures.
-Something of a slog, but all worthwhile.
-At some point - fairly soon, we hope - colleagues in Software Engineering will [deploy the new SPARQL query into their live environment](https://trello.com/c/0xL3mcH4/322-se-deploy-new-step-ordering-queries-in-live-environments-and-test) and timeline pages on both the SI and treaty websites should no longer look ridiculous.
-At which point, we shall smile sweetly at JO Jane and suggest a pint.
-Perhaps.

 It's not every week we have a new model to announce.
 Luckily you tuned in on the just the right week.
 Our curtain rises with our brand new parliamentary paper model standing shyly in the spotlight.
 It's based on the bottom half of the relational laid papers schema that librarians Anya, Jayne and Ned and computational "experts" Robert and Michael have been cobbling together with much needed help from librarian Corie, House of Lords Kath, House of Commons Robi and TNA's very own Helen.
 We'd like to thank them all very much.
 What's there in the model probably doesn't make complete sense without some semblance of how the papers got their.
 Next week we hope to have a rejigged making available model and - once that's done - a revised laying model to glue the two halves together.
 Stay tuned.